mietek/halcyon-website/pages/docs/reference/index.md

 ### has_s3
 >

-Check the variables necessary to use S3 are not unset and not empty.
+Check the environment variables necessary to use S3 are not unset and not empty.
 Otherwise, return `1`.

 ### echo_default_s3_url
 > object

-Output the default Halcyon public URL for the specified object.
+Output the default Halcyon public URL of the specified object.

 ```
 $ echo_default_s3_url foo